- Swiss testing laboratory

 For more information about our antimicrobial testing services, please contact our experts today.

-The ISO 21702 is a test method for measuring antiviral activity on plastics and other non-porous surfaces of antiviral-treated products against specified viruses.
+ISO 21702 test describes a test method to determine the antiviral activity on treated plastics and other non-porous surfaces against specified viruses.

-The ISO 21702 can be used to evaluate antiviral activity on plastics and other non-porous surfaces such as coating materials, metal substrates, ceramics, natural and artificial leather, rubber, etc.
+The standard applies to plastics and other non-porous surfaces, such as coating materials, metal substrates, ceramics, natural and artificial leather, rubber, etc.

-The turnaround time for ISO 21702 test is 4 weeks.
-We also offer “Fast Track” program, where the turnaround time is 2-3 weeks depending on the virus strain.
+The turnaround time for this test is four weeks.
+We also offer a โFast Trackโ program, where the turnaround time is 2-3 weeks depending on the virus strain.

 Non-porous surfaces, such as plastics, rubbers, ceramics, and treated metals, can be tested using this standard.